There’s lots of ways to get more out of Chrome.

 While you’re in there, it also makes sense to enable Safe browsing.
 You can always disable it later if it seems to be getting in the way.

-There are other ways to access Chrome features than through the Settings menu.
-For instance, Chrome Flags allow you to control experimental features, some of which significantly alter the way Chrome works.
+There are ways to access more advanced Chrome features.
+Chrome Flags allow you to control experimental features which can significantly alter the way Chrome works.
 The full list of Flags can be accessed at:

 Here, you’ll find tools to change the way Chrome looks, feels, interacts with websites, and more.